Mackenzie Davis: Career

 Davis's first feature film was Smashed.
 In 2015, she appeared in The Martian as NASA satellite communications engineer Mindy Park.

 From 2014 to 2017, she played programming prodigy Cameron Howe in Halt and Catch Fire for the duration of its four-season run.

 In 2016, she co-starred as Yorkie in "San Junipero", an episode of the anthology series Black Mirror, which received two Emmy Awards.
 She was also cast as Mariette in Blade Runner 2049.

 In 2019, she appeared in Terminator: Dark Fate as an augmented super soldier who is sent from the future to protect Dani Ramos.
 In October 2019, she was cast in the lead role in the HBO Max miniseries Station Eleven.

 In 2020, Davis starred as Kate in The Turning, opposite Finn Wolfhard and Brooklynn Prince.
 The film is a modern adaptation of the 1898 horror novella The Turn of the Screw by Henry James.
 She also starred as Diana Hastings in Irresistible, a film by Jon Stewart about the outsized influence of money on the American electoral system.
 She also starred in the 2020 romantic comedy Happiest Season co-starring Kristen Stewart.

 In June 2020, it was announced that Davis would be part of the ensemble cast of Zellner Brothers' science-fiction comedy Alpha Gang, which includes Jon Hamm, Andrea Riseborough, Nicholas Hoult, Sofia Boutella and Steven Yeun.

-In February to April 2023 she played the role of Isolde in Phaedra in an updated version by Simon Stone at the National Theatre in London.
+In February to April 2023 she played the role of Isolde in Phaedra in an updated version of the play by Simon Stone at the National Theatre in London.

 Her short film WOACA, her directorial debut, screened in the Short Cuts program at the 2023 Toronto International Film Festival.

 In May 2022, she signed to star in Justin Anderson’s directorial debut Swimming Home, an adaptation of the Booker Prize-nominated novel of the same name by Deborah Levy, alongside Christopher Abbott and Ariane Labed.